WiiLink24/Mail-Patcher/README.md

 - DEVKITPRO and DEVKITPPC environment variables (see devkitPPC documentation)

 ## How it works
-Unlike the [RiiConnect24 Mail Patcher](https://github.com/RiiConnect24/Mail-Patcher), this patcher utilizes the built-in registration function of WiiConnect24.
-It then updates the URL's in `/shared2/wc24/nwc24msg.cfg` to point to WiiLink's servers.
+This patcher utilizes the built-in registration function of WiiConnect24.
+It then updates the URL's in `/shared2/wc24/nwc24msg.cfg` to point to RiiConnect24's servers.